-This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with GAAP.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our audited consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-In our unaudited condensed consolidated financial statements, estimates are used for, but not limited to, share-based compensation, valuation of derivative financial instruments and other liabilities measured at fair value on a recurring basis, allowances for doubtful accounts and inventories, deferred tax assets and liabilities and related valuation allowance, depreciation and amortization and estimated useful lives of long-lived assets.
+In our audited consolidated financial statements, estimates are used for, but not limited to, share-based compensation, allowances for doubtful accounts and inventories, valuation of derivative financial instruments, beneficial conversion features of convertible debt, deferred tax assets and liabilities and related valuation allowance, and depreciation and amortization and estimated useful lives of long-lived assets.
 Actual results could differ from those estimates.

-A summary of our significant accounting policies is included in Note 3 "Summary of significant accounting policies" to the accompanying unaudited condensed consolidated financial statements.
+A summary of our significant accounting policies is included in Note 3 to the accompanying audited consolidated financial statements.
 Certain of our accounting policies are considered critical, as these policies require significant, difficult or complex judgments by management, often requiring the use of estimates about the effects of matters that are inherently uncertain.
-Our critical policies are summarized in Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the year ended December 31, 2016.

-Revenue recognition
+Revenue Recognition